-Over here, in this section, you’re going to find a short introduction about the general uses and importance of a product tour.
+Over here, in this section, you’re going to find a short introduction about the general uses and importance of an interactive product tour.
 This will include discussing the many needs for a walkthrough when teaching customers, prospects, or new employees about your product so they can utilize it to its fullest.

 This section will hopefully grab your attention and encourage you to keep reading on.

 - Why your product needs a product tour

 - 7 expert tips to create a product walkthrough that converts

 Thanks for coming on my blog tour about product tours!
 I’ll leave you here to keep scrolling on your own.

 Somewhat like the tour that I attempted to give above, a product tour (or a product walkthrough) is a virtual guide that can help a person understand a SaaS product.

 Product guides showcase how a digital product works, its benefits, and how to use it.
 It takes the user step-by-step through the product, teaching how to utilize all of its features.